 In this article, I will tell you about my visit to the Gurudwara Bangla Sahib at CP, I will also share the true history of Bangla Sahib, Bangla Sahib temple timings, and a complete tour guide on Bangla Sahib, New Delhi.

 True History of Gurudwara Bangla Sahib Temple

 After the death of Guru Har Krishan, King Jai Singh dedicated this palace to commemorate the revered Guru.
 In India, palaces are more often called Bungalows or Bangla in Hindi.
-With time, this bungalow becomes a prominent house of worship for the Sikh community and is now popularly known as Bangla Sahib among devotees and tourists.
+With time, this bungalow became a prominent house of worship for the Sikh community and is now popularly known as Bangla Sahib among devotees and tourists.